IamPolina/7T_Mental_Rotation/README.md

-This is a repository with script to perform the main analysis in the study on mental rotation using 7T (Iamshchinina et al.,2021).
+This is a repository with scripts to perform the main analysis in the study on mental rotation using 7T (Iamshchinina et al.,2021).
-It contains four scripts where main_7T_IM.m script starts others.
+It contains four scripts where main_7T_IM.m script starts the rest.
 All the scripts contain short clarification of their main functionality.
+The data can be found: osf.io/3x9fk

 The following toolboxes are necessary: